MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Add-Auth-MGT.md

     The *mgt-login* component enables user sign in and access token retrieval for use with Microsoft Graph.
 Upon successful sign in, the `loginCompleted` event is triggered, subsequently calling the `loginCompleted()` function.
 Although *mgt-login* is used within an Angular component in this example, it is compatible with any web application.

     Display of the *mgt-login* component depends on the `featureFlags.microsoft365Enabled` value being set to `true`.
-This custom flag checks for the presence of the `AAD_CLIENT_ID` environment variable to confirm that the application is properly configured and able to authenticate against Microsoft Entra ID.
+This custom flag checks for the presence of the `ENTRAID_CLIENT_ID` environment variable to confirm that the application is properly configured and able to authenticate against Microsoft Entra ID.
 The flag is added to accommodate cases where users opt to complete only the AI or Communication exercises within the tutorial, rather than following the entire sequence.

 1. Open *header.component.ts* and locate the `loginCompleted` function.
 This function is called when the `loginCompleted` event is emitted and used to retrieve the signed in user's profile using `Providers.globalProvider`.